Why may you need a sleep consultation?

 Establish a bedtime routine.

 A simple routine can be bath, bed, story, and cuddle.
-When you regularly initiate this routine, it becomes a sleep cue.
+When you regularly start this routine, it becomes a sleep cue.
 Establishing sleep cues helps signal to the body that it is time to wind down and get ready for sleep.

 Often parents struggle with a consistent bedtime routine; it should be straightforward and 40 minutes maximum.